Upfront Mortgage Insurance Premiums (UFMIP): What You Need To Know

 Share:

 Have you heard of mortgage insurance and the premiums that come along with it?
 You may already know that if you make a down payment of less than 20% on a conventional loan, you must pay private mortgage insurance (PMI).
-(Conventional loans are loans not backed by a government entity.)

 FHA loans, or loans backed by the Federal Housing Administration, require borrowers to pay mortgage insurance as well.
-However, mortgage insurance works differently from mortgage insurance for conventional loans.
+However, mortgage insurance on FHA loans works differently from mortgage insurance on conventional loans.
+Conventional loans are a type of loan not backed by a government entity.

 What Is UFMIP?

-When you choose to get an FHA loan, you'll pay an upfront mortgage premium (UFMIP), which amounts to 1.75% of your base loan amount.
-You can pay the premium when you close on your FHA loan or you can finance it into your loan amount.
+When you choose to get an FHA loan, you’ll pay an upfront mortgage premium (UFMIP), which amounts to 1.75% of your base loan amount.
+You can pay the premium when you close on your FHA loan, or you can finance it into your loan amount.
 UFMIP protects the lender in case you default on your mortgage payments.

 UFMIP Vs. MIP